Raulcmm/Raulcmm/README.md

     I work as a  Web :globe_with_meridians: developer!
     <br><br>
     <blockquote >
-    <p width="200">"We can only see little of the future, but enough to realize that there is much to do."</p>
+    <p >"We can only see little of the future, but enough to realize that there is much to do."</p>
     <footer align="right">
      <cite > -Alan Turing</cite>
     </footer>
   </blockquote>

-    <br><br>
-    P.S.
-I do know that HTML is not a programming language! :v:
   </samp>
 </p>
 <br>